ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   oc create -f storageclass.yaml
   ```

-  NOTE: Ceph rbd volumes are raw storage volumes.
+  <strong>NOTE:</strong> Ceph rbd volumes are raw storage volumes.
 The storage class defines how the volume should be formatted after it is created.
 The default is ext4.
 If you would like something other than ext4 (e.g. xfs), modify the storage class to specify `csi.storage.k8s.io/fstype: xfs`.

   Check that your new storage class was created: